edkrueger/flask-plotly-dashboard/README.md

 ## Set Environmental Variables
 Pipenv will automatically set environmental variables from `.env`.
 We'll also use `.env` for deployment.
-* Navigate to the top level of the repo and run `cp demo.env .env` and modify `.env` to have the correct values
+* Navigate to the top level of the repo and run `cp demo.env .env` and modify `.env` to have the correct values.
+* Navigate to the top level of the repo and run `cp demo.env.yaml .env.yaml` and modify `.env.yaml` to have the correct values.

 ## Run the App Locally
 Make sure that version of Python that is compatible with the version specified in `Pipfile` and Pipenv are installed.